 In 1898, the “Grandfather Clause” was enacted.
 After 1890, less than 9,000 of Mississippi's 147,000 eligible Black voters were registered to vote, or about 6%.
 Louisiana went from 130,000 registered Black voters in 1896 to 1,342 in 1904 (about a 99% decrease).
 Poll taxes were used to disenfranchise voters, particularly Blacks and poor whites in the South.
 Poll taxes started in the 1890s, requiring eligible voters to pay a fee before casting a ballot.
 Some poor whites were grandfathered in if they had an ancestor who voted before the Civil War era.
 This meant that they were exempt from paying the tax.
-Eleven Southern states (Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia), as well as several outside the South, imposed poll taxes.
+Eleven Southern states (Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia) and several outside the South imposed poll taxes.

-The poll tax mechanism varied on a state-by-state basis; in Alabama, the poll tax was cumulative, meaning that a man had to pay all poll taxes due from the age of twenty-one onward in order to vote.
+The poll tax mechanism varied state by state; in Alabama, the poll tax was cumulative, meaning that a man had to pay all taxes from age twenty-one onward to vote.
 In other states, poll taxes had to be paid for several years before being eligible to vote.
 Enforcement of poll tax laws was patchy.
-Election officials had the discretion whether or not to ask for a voter's poll tax receipt.
-The constitutionality of the poll tax was upheld by the Supreme Court in the 1937 Breedlove v.
-Suttles and again affirmed in 1951 by a federal court in Butler v.
+Election officials had the discretion of whether or not to ask for a voter's poll tax receipt.
+The Supreme Court upheld the constitutionality of the poll tax in the 1937 Breedlove v.
+Suttles and again affirmed it in 1951 by a federal court in Butler v.
 Thompson.

 Poll taxes began to wane in popularity despite judicial affirmations, with five Southern states keeping poll taxes by 1962 (Alabama, Arkansas, Mississippi, Texas, and Virginia).
 The poll tax was officially prohibited in 1964 by the Twenty-fourth Amendment.
 Like poll taxes, literacy tests were primarily used to disenfranchise Black and poor voters in the South.
 Black literacy rates lagged behind white literacy rates until 1940.
 Literacy tests were applied unevenly: property owners were often exempt, as well as those who would have had the right to vote (or whose ancestors had the right to vote) in 1867, which was before the passage of the Fifteenth Amendment.
 Some states exempted veterans of the American Civil War from tests.
 Literacy tests varied in difficulty, with Blacks often given more rigorous tests.

 In 2008, more than 98,000 registered Georgia voters were removed from the roll of voters because of discrepancies in computer records of their identification information.
-Some 4,500 voters had to prove their citizenship to regain their right to vote.
-Georgia was challenged for requesting more Social Security-based verification than any other state about 2 million voters in total.
+Some 4,500 voters had to prove their citizenship to regain their voting rights.
+Georgia was challenged to request more Social Security-based verification than any other state, with about 2 million voters.
 An attorney involved in the lawsuit said that since the letters were mailed within 90 days of the election, Georgia violated federal law.
 The director of the American Civil Liberty Union's Georgia Voting Rights Project said, "They are systematically using these lists and matching them and using those matches to send these letters out to voters.
-They're using a systematic purging procedure that's expressly prohibited by federal laws if people who are properly eligible are getting improperly challenged and purged".
+They're using a systematic purging procedure expressly prohibited by federal laws if properly eligible people are getting improperly challenged and purged".

 Elise Shore, a regional attorney for the Mexican American Legal Defense and Educational Fund (MALDEF), agreed the letters appear to violate two federal laws against voter purging within 90 days of the election.
-People are being targeted, and people are being told they are non-citizens, including both naturalized citizens and U.S.-born citizens," said Shore.
-"They're being told they're not eligible to vote, based on information in a database that hasn't been checked and approved by the Department of Justice (DOJ), and that we know has flaws in it."
-Secretary of State Karen Handel denied that the removal of voters' names was an instance of voter suppression.
+People are being targeted and told they are non-citizens, including both naturalized citizens and U.S.-born citizens," said Shore.
+"They're being told they're not eligible to vote, based on information in a database that hasn't been checked and approved by the Department of Justice (DOJ), and that we know has flaws."
+Secretary of State Karen Handel denied that removing voters' names was an instance of voter suppression.

 Between November 2015 and early 2016, over 120,000 voters were dropped from rolls in Brooklyn, New York.
 Officials have stated that the purge was a mistake and that those dropped represented a "broad cross-section" of the electorate.
 However, a WNYC analysis found that the purge had disproportionately affected majority-Hispanic districts.
 The board announced that it would reinstate all voters in time for the 2016 congressional primary.
 The Board of Elections subsequently suspended the Republican appointee in connection to the purge but kept on her Democratic counterpart.
 In 2016, Black Voters Matter (BVM) was formed to offset decades of disenfranchisement of Black and poor citizens.